 nashbira / endure waahidin / a singular ta'amin / consumption (of

 knowledge).
-So ud'u / invoke your Rabb / Lord for us to bring
+So ud'u / invoke your Rabb / Lord (the one who nurtures, evolves and sustains) for us to bring

 forth for us out of what (is available) the cultivation of the ardh /